-If you have completed your clinical psychology degree program or you want to choose the clinical psychology profession.
+If you have completed your clinical psychology degree program or you want to choose the Clinical Psychologist profession.
 This article will help you to learn all about Clinical psychology degree, licensing, and the salary in the United States.

 Clinical Psychologists provide counseling services to evaluate and treat mental, emotional, and behavioral disorders.
 They apply the scientific knowledge of psychology to treat complex human problems and encourage change.
 They also promote flexibility and help people to find their strengths.

 Clinical psychology is one of the largest specialty areas within psychology.
 A career as a clinical or counseling psychologist may be for you if you are interested in understanding human behavior and enjoy working with people.
 In the next 10 years, it is expected the US will need 25,000 clinical psychologists.
 Clinical psychologists may be employed in several settings, including hospitals, outpatient centers, government agencies, and private practice offices.